Beagle125/CCPROG1-MachineProject/README.md

-    int nSequence - the number being added to the sequence (-10, 10) int nAnswer - the answer to the sequence int nAnswer2 - for difficulty 2 and 3 char cFirst - if numerical sequence, this will be the first char in the sequence (A to Z) char cAnswer - the answer to the sequence char cAnswer2 - for difficulty 2 and 3
+    int nSequence - the number being added to the sequence (-10, 10) int nAnswer - the answer to the sequence int nAnswer2 - for difficulty 2 and 3 int playerInput - the answer of the player char cFirst - if numerical sequence, this will be the first char in the sequence (A to Z) char cAnswer - the answer to the sequence char cAnswer2 - for difficulty 2 and 3 char playerInput - the answer of the player
 2. Generate a random number between 0 and 1, thus 0 = numerical and 1 = alpha.

 3. If numerical generate a random number for nFirst between (-50 to 50)